lab1092/blender-manual_ja/manual/modeling/objects.rst

 ..
 TODO/Review: {{review|split=X|text=need to separate generic information from moving, erase join. like 2.4.
+..                *update* erase join removed from here (already in /modeling/objects/editing.rst).
+Moving info
+..                seems to belong to the 3D interaction section (which is to be removed or merged? - pixaal 12/24/14)
+..
 Need also to explain objects classes (curves, mesh, etc) and possible conversions from and to (greylica)}} .
+..
+FIXME: This section about objects includes armatures, lamps, and cameras, and doesn't fit in the modeling section.
+..
+The introduction includes a list of object types that are relevant to modeling, so this section needs to be
+..           moved out to an earlier section, perhaps the beginning of 3d navigation(/3d_interaction/navigating)

 ***********
 Object Mode
 ***********

 .. figure:: /images/Manual-2.5-Part-II-ObjectMode-Selected-Ex.jpg
-   :width: 300px
+   :width: 400px
-   :figwidth: 300px
+   :figwidth: 400px

-   Selected object in 3D View:
-   1 - Solid shading, 2 - Wireframe shading.
+   Selected object in 3D View: (1) Solid shading, (2) Wireframe shading.

-The geometry of a scene is constructed from one or more Objects:
+The geometry of a scene is constructed from one or more Objects.
+These objects can range from lamps to light your scene, basic 2D and 3D shapes to fill it with models, armatures to animate those models, to cameras to take pictures or video of it all.
-For example Lamps, Curves, Surfaces, Cameras, Meshes, and the basic objects ("primitives") described in :doc:`Mesh Primitives </modeling/meshes/primitives>`

 Types of Objects